alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 #### Payment Flow: Payment fails

+The payment can fail at any point in the process due to:

++ the payment being declined or the user choosing to cancel
++ a technical error
++ the payment being cancelled by your service

-If the payment fails for any reason (decline, technical error, or user / service cancellation),the user will see a GOV.UK Pay error page.
-This includes a link to return to your service: Go back to try the payment again.
+If the payment fails, the user will see a GOV.UK Pay error page.
+This includes a link to return to your service that states _Go back to try the payment again_.
 When a user returns to your service after a failed payment you should show them a page that offers useful next steps.
 This page should:

 - confirm that the payment failed
 - offer the user a chance to try the payment again either by initiating a new payment with GOV.UK Pay or using another method supported by your service